cosyd/screenpi/README.md

 # ScreenPi

-ScreenPi is a small project to run a video player on a Raspberry Pi, mounted in a wall plug frame using a Waveshare 3.5" LCD Display https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)
+ScreenPi is a small project to run a video player on a Raspberry Pi, mounted in a wall plug frame using a Waveshare 3.5" LCD Display.

 ## Getting Started